 Now, I am not one for bribing my kids in order to get better behavior from them.
 So I don’t recommend the following for kids who just won’t comply with your rules for a clean home.
 However, if your teen is trying, here are some suggestions for more motivation.

 If they have a smallish room, consider giving them a larger one.
 Perhaps you have a basement, den, or office that is bigger.
 If some renovations are needed, believe me, they will be on board with helping.

-Get to know your teen and use that to not only redo their room but to also form a closer bond in the process.
-These years will go fast so it’s up to us to encourage, inspire, and support them as they ‘find’ themselves and this project can be the jumping point for that.
+It’s up to us to encourage, inspire, and support our teens as they ‘find’ themselves and this project can be the jumping point for that.